2bdkid/debian-rpi3-arm64-guide/README.md

 ## Format SD card

 The SD card needs a FAT partition for `/boot` to reside on and the remaining space will be used for `/`.
-Replace `/dev/sdb` with the path that corresponds to your SD card.
+Replace `/dev/sdb` with the path that corresponds to your SD card for the rest of the guide.

 ```
 sudo fdisk /dev/sdb
 ```

-Create a 200-300MiB primary partition 1 with partition type `c`.
-Then create a primary partition 2 with the remaining space.
+Create a 200-300MiB primary partition 1 with partition type `c`, then create a primary partition 2 with the remaining space.
 It can keep the default partition type `83`.

 Verify your partition table looks similar to this and write the table.